bruno-medeiros/eclipse-examples/full_skeleton/README.md

 ### Building:

- * To build, run:
+ * Execute `mvn -f maven_deps/ initialize` to initialize maven POM deps as p2 repo.
- * `mvn clean verify` at the root of the repository.
+ * Executw `mvn clean verify` at the root of the repository.

 ### Setup development environment:
  * Open `dev-environment.target`, set as target platform.